Unduk Ngadau: Cultural background

-The Unduk Ngadau beauty pageant is held to commemorate the spirit of Huminodun, the mythological maiden who was of total beauty of the heart, mind and soul, where her willingness to sacrificing herself for her people from a worse famine symbolising "loyalty, willingness and sacrifice" which are several of the essential qualities every participants of the Unduk Ngadau pageant must possess.
-The cultural event subsequently empowers women, giving them the confidence to speak about their culture, heritage and life in their indigenous languages, while at the same time showcasing the heritage and culture of their ethnicity to the broader society nationwide and even to the world.
+The Unduk Ngadau beauty pageant is held to commemorate the spirit of Huminodun, the mythological maiden who was an embodiment of beauty through her mind and soul.
+Her willingness to sacrifice herself for her people from a famine symbolises loyalty, willingness and sacrifice, which are deemed several of the essential qualities each Unduk Ngadau winner must possess.
+The cultural event subsequently empowers women, giving them the confidence to speak about their culture, heritage and life in their indigenous languages, while, at the same time, showcasing the heritage and culture of their ethnic groups to the broader society nationwide and the world.
 Unduk Ngadau is one of the most recognisable cultural events in Sabah and is unique to the state.
-The state-level beauty pageant is the highlight and ending point of the month-long Kaamatan season.
+The state-level beauty pageant is the highlight and ending point of the month-long Kaamatan celebration.